Life-Centered Education Program

 The current program is designed to meet the individual needs of up to 6 students in the Middle School.
 In the 2018-2019 school year, when ISKL debuts their purpose-built, state of the art new campus, additional “Life-Centered Education” classrooms at the Elementary and High School levels will be introduced.
 The Life-Centered Education High School program will prepare students with essential skills for their next steps after earning their HS diploma.

-The Life-Centered Education program is funded by a fee of RM115,000.00 in addition to ISKL tuition fees.
+The Life-Centered Education program is funded by a fee of RM40,000.00 in addition to ISKL tuition fees.
+The additional fees do not include Occupational or Physical Therapists, Speech Therapists, psych ed testing, and outside therapy sessions.

 “The thoughtful inclusion of students with special learning needs is one very practical and explicit way of enhancing a school’s organizational intelligence.
 By challenging ourselves to do more than what we are already comfortable doing, we engage in a rigorous exercise of collaborative inquiry that supports our collective intellectual growth and social and emotional development.”